The European Conservative: Development and growth

 Five editions of The European Conservative were published intermittently over a two-year period by a group of volunteers associated with the CER and the Vanenburg Meeting, before production was paused at the end of 2010.

 In 2012, former speechwriter, financial journalist, and editor (and co-founder of the CER) Alvino-Mario Fantini volunteered to take over as editor, working with a group of remote volunteers.
 The publication was re-designed, and new content and features were added (e.g., a cover image, book reviews, ads).
 The page count was also increased.
 Distribution of the publication continued in limited print runs but also as a free .pdf distributed by email and available online.
+But since 2019, The European Conservative has been an independent quarterly published by the European Conservative Nonprofit Ltd., in collaboration with the research organization CEDI/EDIC in Vienna, the Italian think-tank Nazione Futura in Rome, and the Bibliothek des Konservatismus in Berlin.